Oluwasetemi/school_of_engineering_v4/slides.md

 - HTML attributes like required, pattern, min, max, minlength, and maxlength enable defining validation criteria for form controls.
 - When a user attempts to submit a form, client-side constraint validation checks if the entered values meet the defined criteria.
 - If any values are invalid, form submission is blocked, and the browser displays an error message in the first incorrect form control, giving it focus.
-- CSS pseudo-classes like :valid, :invalid, :in-range, and :out-of-range can be used to style form controls based on their validation state.
+- CSS pseudo-classes like `:valid`, `:invalid`, `:in-range`, and `:out-of-range` can be used to style form controls based on their validation state.
-- JavaScript can be used to provide custom error messages during constraint validation or enhance the user experience with dynamic updates.
+- JavaScript can be used to provide custom error messages during constraint validation or enhance the user experience with dynamic updates with the `validityState` API using the `checkValidity()` method.

 ---